Gateway drug effect: History

+On the other hand, the 2018 report issued by the National Institute of Justice states "that the current state of research on this issue is limited, and the studies that have been conducted suffer from difficulties in collecting information and applying the findings to a larger population.
+The report further notes that although many of the reviewed studies found statistically significant associations between cannabis use and the users' later use of other illicit drugs, there is currently no conclusive evidence that cannabis use caused the later use of harder illicit drugs."

 Sequence of first-time use

 General concept

 The concept of gateway drug is based on observations that the sequence of first-time use of different drugs is not random but shows trends.
 On the basis of established techniques of longitudinal studies such trends can be described precisely in terms of statistical probability.
 As to the interpretation of the observed trends, it is important to note the difference between sequence and causation.
 Both may – but need not – be coupled, a question which is subject of further research, e.g., by physiological experiments.

 Examples of trends

 From a sample of 6,624 people who had not used other illegal drugs before their cannabis consumption the overall probability of later use of other illegal drugs was estimated to be 44.7%.
 Subgroup analyses showed that personal and social conditions, such as gender, age, marital status, mental disorders, family history of substance use, overlapping illegal drug distribution channels, alcohol use disorder, nicotine dependence, ethnicity, urbanicity, and educational attainment influenced the height of probability.

 A study of drug use of 14,577 U.S. 12th graders showed that alcohol consumption was associated with an increased probability of later use of tobacco, cannabis, and other illegal drugs.
 Adolescents who smoked cigarettes before age 15 were up to 80 times more likely to use illegal drugs.
 Studies indicate vaping serves as a gateway to traditional cigarettes and cannabis use.

 Large-scale longitudinal studies in the U.K. and New Zealand from 2015 and 2017 showed an association between cannabis use and an increased probability of later disorders in the use of other drugs.

 Students who regularly consume caffeinated energy drinks have a greater risk of alcohol use disorder, cocaine use and misuse of prescription stimulants.
 The elevated risk remains after accounting for prior substance use and other risk factors.

-A meta-analysis of 2018 came to the conclusion that the use of electronic cigarettes increases the risk of later use of conventional cigarettes.
+A meta-analysis about the use of e-cigarettes of 2018 said that "Because the term 'gateway' has historically been used in colloquial, non-scientific settings and lacks a clear definition, it is not used in this report".